 Get Spooked at a Ghost Town

-Do you have a thing for western movies?
-If you've always wondered what it would be like to star in one, get a feel for it when you visit a real ghost town.
-Colorado literally has hundreds of them and most were old mining towns.
+Do you have a thing for Western movies?
+If you've always wondered what it would be like to star in one, get a feel when visiting a real ghost town.
+Colorado literally has hundreds of them, and most were old mining towns.
 Many of these abandoned buildings can be accessed by hiking.
 While off the beaten track, the town of St. Elmo is especially well-preserved with that classic ghost town look.
 With high mountains as a backdrop, the views are well worth it.